 - Project: Invite other users to the project - an Admin has to approve the invite before the invitee can accept it - but they cannot edit other project users' permissions.

 - Plans: Export single plan sheets at PDFs, but not multiple plans at once.
 They cannot create or delete plans.
 They can add public and private markups, hyperlinks, and attachments to plans but only delete those that they created themselves, including photos.
 Similarly, they can add files to the project, but they can only delete those they've uploaded themselves (directly on the plan or via the Files tab).

-- Tasks: Create new tasks, but they cannot create or delete categories.
+- Tasks: Create and view all tasks, but they cannot create or delete categories.
 They can mark tasks as Completed, but not Verified.
 They cannot delete tasks with any content, but they can delete empty tasks.